Shoobx/xmldiff/README.rst

     mainly one where differences are marked up in the XML, useful for making human readable diffs.

-  * These formats can show text differences in a semantically meaningful way.
+    These formats can show text differences in a semantically meaningful way.

-  * The default output format of the command line tool now does not require you to parse the output to apply it.
-An output format compatible with 0.6 / 1.x is also available.
+  * An output format compatible with 0.6/1.x is also available.

   * 2.0 is urrently significantly slower than ``xmldiff`` 0.6/1.x,
     but this will change in the future.